 Although we don’t know exactly what causes kidney stones, there are multiple factors that can contribute to your likelihood of developing them.
 These include:

-Your kidney stone treatment plan will depend on your unique needs, lifestyle, and risk factors.
-Your doctor will talk you through strategies that can help decrease your risk developing kidney stones in the future.
+Your kidney stone treatment plan depends on your unique needs, lifestyle, and risk factors.
+Your health care provider shares strategies that can help decrease your risk developing kidney stones in the future.
 These may include diet changes or medication management.

 “If you have kidney stones that need removal, there are a lot of different options,” says Dr. Mutter.
 “You’re going to work with the urologist and talk about the risks and benefits of different choices.”